syncfusion/ej2-javascript-docs/src/documenteditor/document-editor/print.md

 ## Print using window object

-You can print the document in document editor by passing the window instance.
+You can print the document in Document Editor by passing the window instance.
 This is useful to implement print in third party frameworks such as electron, where the window instance will not be available.
 Refer to the following example.

 ```typescript
 import { DocumentEditor, Print } from '@syncfusion/ej2-documenteditor';